Curse Of Oak Island Season Finale Recap, And Will There Be A Season Five?

 — Pepe Norsu (@Norsu2) February 21, 2017

 During those four seasons, the brothers have found tantalizing clues here and there, leading them to suspect that they’re inching ever closer to the famed pirate treasure.
 A plank of wood with strange markings here, a map containing strange ciphers there.
 However, as the seasons have gone on, the clues have become fewer and further between.
-However, The History Channel hyped up the season finale as a game-changer, promising that the brothers would finally find the one clue they needed to prove to them (and the viewers) that they”re finally on the right track to finding the treasure.
+However, The History Channel hyped up the season finale as a game-changer, promising that the brothers would finally find the one clue they needed to prove to them (and the viewers) that they’re finally on the right track to finding the treasure.

 Bermingham Foundation Solutions hunting for treasure off the coast of Nova Scotia for History Channel’s series, “The Curse of Oak Island.” pic.twitter.com/6CG8RofOUK